Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Result

-Lost Adidas deal ($1.5B), dropped by labels.
-But still fills arenas when he tours — the music talent is undeniable.
+Lost Adidas ($1.5B), dropped by labels.
+But still fills arenas when he tours — the talent is undeniable, love him or hate him.

 Verdict

-Political brand damaged everything except the music.
+Political brand torched everything except the music.
 The talent survived.

 Bruce Springsteen